Hauteclere/my_development_environment/readme.md

 VS Code also has a built-in terminal where you can run shell commands, but I find this clunky to set up and a bit underwhelming.
 I use [Windows Terminal](#windows-terminal) to run my shell - a separate program that has a much nicer interface.

+> [!CAUTION]
+> I've listed some extensions for VS Code that I use below.
+Please note that for many of these, you'll need to first install them in VS Code, and then select `Install in WSL` in order to get the functionality working.

 ---

 #### 1.5.1 - [Draw.io Integration Extension](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio)